Lucy Foulkes

 We use a range of methods in our work, including experimental designs, scale development, longitudinal analysis and systemic review/meta-analysis.
 I am increasingly interested in using qualitative approaches to address questions that quantitative methods cannot reach.

 I have extensive experience of public science communication.
-My first book, What Mental Illness Really Is (…and what it isn’t), is out now in paperback (Penguin Random House).
-It was published as Losing Our Minds in hardback in 2021.
-I am currently writing my next book, about adolescent development, due for publication in summer 2024 (Penguin Random House).
-I regularly give public talks about mental health (e.g. Royal Institution), frequently discuss this topic on podcasts and radio (e.g. BBC's All In The Mind, Guardian Science), and have written many articles for the mainstream media (e.g. The Guardian, New Scientist).
+My first book, What Mental Illness Really Is (…and what it isn’t), was published in 2021.
+My second, Coming Of Age: How Adolescence Shapes Us, was published in 2024.
+I regularly give public talks about mental health (e.g. Royal Institution) and discuss this topic on podcasts and radio (e.g. BBC's All In The Mind, Guardian Science), and have written many articles for the mainstream media (e.g. The Guardian, New Scientist).
+I am also very active on Instagram, where I share research insights about adolescence in a brief, accessible format.

 Recent publications